oliverbarreto/podcastarr-api-poc/docs/prd_backend.md

 - Any errors that occur during processing
 - File management operations
 - Application startup and initialization

+## 2.7 Audio Download

+The api will download audio in the best quality possible from the Youtube video and store information about the Youtube Video to be used by the frontend, it will store it in the database.
+The audio will be stored locally in the public folder.

+There will be a route to get the audio file from the public folder and serve it to the user, responsible for collecting and storing usage of access to episodes which will be later used in a route to get the statistics of the audio files.

+## 2.8 Statistics

+The api will collect and store usage of access to episodes which will be later used in a route to provide statistics of the audio files to the frontend app.

 # 3. Technical Requirements